-You know this story don’t you?
-A hungry traveller entertains a village woman by showing her how to make soup from a stone.
+You know this story, don’t you?
+A hungry traveler entertains a village woman by showing her how to make soup from a stone.
 She and the interested villagers supply him with a pot, water, and all the makings of a fine soup.

-They all feast afterwards, and the traveller makes a present to the woman of the smooth white pebble, with which she is very satisfied.
+They all feast afterward, and the traveler makes a present to the woman of the smooth white pebble, with which she is very satisfied.
 It’s a fine story of community sharing and hospitality.

 You guessed it, I began to save the peelings of onions along with the other scraps!
-If there are a lot, it turns the broth a lovely red colour.
+If there is a lot, it turns the broth a lovely red color.
 (Do not make broccoli soup with this, it turns brown.)
 But the broth will not taste super oniony.